hytech-racing/drivebrain_software_2026/README.md

   -w /app \
   rpi-cross-compile /bin/bash
 ```

+On some systems you may want to add the following flag `--memory=16g --cpus=4`.

 * `-v [insert_your_directory]/drivebrain_packages/.conan2:/root/.conan2` mounts your local Conan cache inside the container.
 * `-v "$(pwd)":/app` mounts the current repository folder inside the container.